 The problem is in Muslims who in a series of ten centuries, successfully managed to pull Islam backward from a leading teaching that embraced civilizations on so many different levels.
 Islam was the shrine of culture and science and civilization in a series of at least three successive centuries, which marked a change in the civilization, as we know it today.

-In that time when Islam produced people like Avicenna, al-Farabi, al-Kindi, al-Ghazali, Ibn Taymiya, Averroes, and fostered people like Maimonides and Ibn Adi.
-The debate, the changes, the differences was faced with more challenging towards working harder towards what was believed in, regardless to where you were standing.
+In that time when Islam produced people like Avicenna, Al-Farabi, al-Kindi, al-Ghazali, Ibn Taymiya, Averroes, and fostered people like Maimonides and Ibn Adi.
+The debate, the changes, the differences were faced with more challenging towards working harder towards what was believed in, regardless of where you were standing.
 The completion that took place among such scholars, the responses they had to one another from a generation t a generation was so astounding … that you look at Islam today and think.
-How could such a religion, a teaching that produced those great thinkers and scholars, end up being preached by people who represent Islam today? .
+How could such a religion, a teaching that produced those great thinkers and scholars, end up being preached by people who represent Islam today?

 How come the world has moved on and on and entered categories of defining civilizations when Muslims are still chewing on the achievement of the pre- medieval centuries of the rise of Islam.
-Insist to stick in the seventh and eighth centuries.
+Insist on sticking in the seventh and eighth centuries.

-Today, you don’t need a dictator or a Mufti to silence you; it is generations of intimidated thought that has been just going backwards in time.
+Today, you don’t need a dictator or a Mufti to silence you; it is generations of intimidated thought that has been just going backward in time.

-Anyone can accuse you of infidelity, of blasphemy, of “communism”, of being an enemy of God, if you say anything that is not within the track of ignorance that everyone insists to pursue …
+Anyone can accuse you of infidelity, of blasphemy, of “communism,” of being an enemy of God, if you say anything that is not within the track of ignorance that everyone insists on pursuing …